 The Jack Russell Chihuahua mix, or the Jack Chi, makes for an excellent companion.
 Also known as the Jackawawa or Jackhuahua, these designer dogs suit a modern, apartment-living lifestyle.

-Jack Russell Terrier and Toy or Miniature Poodle Mix
+Jack Russell Terrier Toy Poodle mix

-English Jack Russell and Rat Terrier Mix
+English Jack Russell Rat Terrier mix

 Should I get a Jack Russell Beagle mix?